 Placement Testing is one of the first steps to enrolling in classes at PCC.
 Make sure to prepare for your placement test.
 Your test scores determine appropriate placement in PCC courses.

-Check out the PCC guide to admissions and the map From Admissions to Registration to learn about all of the steps required to become a PCC student.
+Check out the new student checklist to learn about all of the steps required to become a PCC student.

 Placement Testing Highlights